zwahoc/deepfakeDetection-mvitv2/readme.md

 #### For Web Application:
 - **Browser**: Use Chrome or Firefox for best compatibility
 - **Upload**: Resize large images before upload for faster processing
+- **Model selection**: Use VGG-16+SRM for highest accuracy, EfficientNet-B3 for speed
 - **Batch size**: Upload 5-10 images at a time for optimal performance
+- **Memory**: Restart app periodically for long sessions to clear memory

 #### For Training:
 - **Storage**: Use SSD storage for faster data loading